radekstepan/graphql-playground/README.md

 - allows for direct cache manipulation (limited API)
 - `refetchQueries` only works on watched queries (= queries in rendered components)
+- there are libraries out there to manage cache updates, but they are [hacky](https://github.com/ecerroni/apollo-cache-updater/blob/master/src/index.js#L197-L207)

 ## Apollo Client with IsLatestLink & useLatestQuery